Gemological Institute of America: History

-The story of the GIA begins in the 1920s with Robert M. Shipley.
-Shipley had been enjoying a successful career as a jeweler, but was coming to realize the unfortunate state of the gem and jewelry industry: a typical jeweler in the US, himself included, had a lack of expertise in jewelry and precious stones.

-After traveling to Europe and completing the Great Britain National Association of Goldsmiths gemological correspondence course, Shipley returned to Los Angeles.
+GIA was founded in the 1920s by Robert M. Shipley.
+Shipley was a successful jeweler, but realizing his lack of expertise decided to travel to Europe.
+There, he completed the Great Britain National Association of Goldsmiths gemological correspondence course.
+After, Shipley returned to Los Angeles.
 There, he launched his own preliminary course in gemology on September 16, 1930, to train and certify jewelers.
 The jewelers he certified would eventually form a national guild of jewelers.

 The first GIA gemological laboratory was established in Los Angeles in 1931.
 Shortly thereafter, the institute introduced the "Certified Gemologist" professional designation.
+Vincent Manson, then Director of Strategic Planning, moved the GIA campus and headquarters from Santa Monica, California to Carlsbad, California in 1996, officially opening in 1997.

-In 2005 a bribery allegation against GIA lab workers raised questions on the integrity of diamond grading labs.
-A dealer claimed of fraud involving its lab workers on grading of two diamonds.
-These two diamonds had a discrepancy in its grading and an independent testing following the allegation.
-The dealer alleged that lab workers familiar with circumstances were involved.
+In 2005, an allegation of bribery was made against GIA lab workers, casting doubt on the integrity of diamond grading labs.
+The accusation involved a dealer who claimed that their lab workers engaged in fraudulent activities related to the grading of two diamonds.
+Subsequent independent testing revealed discrepancies in the grading of these two diamonds, leading to suspicions that lab workers privy to the situation were complicit.
 This led to an internal probe being initiated at the GIA, which ran for four months.
 The probe unearthed Midtown lab workers' contact with clients, an act which is prohibited by GIA code of ethics.
 The fraudulent ratings and GIA code of ethics violations were acknowledged by then chairman of the GIA, Ralph Destino.
 The internal probe ended in October 2005, resulting in the firing of four lab workers and the head of the laboratory.

 Internal investigation was also initiated due to a lawsuit filed in April 2005 by Max Pincione, a jewelry dealer and former head of retail operations at the jeweler Harry Winston.
 The lawsuit was filed against Vivid Collection LLC, Moty Spector, Ali Khazeneh and the GIA alleging that Vivid made payments to the GIA to upgrade the quality of the diamonds submitted for grading which he further sold to the members of Saudi Royal family.
+Pincione was represented by the famous lawyer Joe Tacopina.
 On discovering the fraud the members of Saudi Royal family demanded their money back and refused to do any further business with Pincione.